 Among our staff are individuals who rely on city water which is not only chlorinated, but also fluoridated.
 Others rely on a well that in some cases has traces of lead and other heavy metals (not to mention other contaminants).

-This brings us to the topic of home water filters, which is our primary focus in this article – with an emphasis on how they can not only benefit you and your family, but also how to choose the right one for your home.
+This brings us to the topic of home water filters, which is our primary focus in this website – with an emphasis on how they can not only benefit you and your family, but also how to choose the right one for your home.

 As you continue throughout this article and this website, we will provide a guide to the best and most reliable filters on the market today, along with giving you an understanding of how they work.